AndrewEllis93/Print-Tuning-Guide/articles/pressure_advance.md

     - **Prime Nozzle**: Unchecked
     - **Dwell Time**: 0

-\* *The bowden values I suggest here cover a very wide range of PA values (0-1.5), because each bowden setup can vary widely.
+\* *The bowden values I suggest here cover a wide range of PA values (0-1.5), because each bowden setup can vary widely.
 Once you narrow down a general range to work in, you may want to run the test again with a narrower range of PA values.*

 **5)** Generate and download the g-code file.